-Staff concluded reasonably foreseeable compliance measures would be within all wastewater treatment requirements of the Regional Water Quality Control Board because any compliance measure having to do with a treatment facility (a potential compliance measure for the community of Delaney) would be permitted by the Regional Water Quality Control Board.
+Staff concluded reasonably foreseeable compliance measures would be within all wastewater treatment requirements of the Central Coast Water Board because any compliance measure having to do with a treatment facility (a potential compliance measure for the community of Delaney) would be permitted by the Central Coast Water Board.

 (b) - Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Answer: No Impact.

-Staff concluded that the proposed potential compliance measures would not require construction or expansion of new wastewater treatment facilities.
+Staff concluded that the reasonably foreseeable compliance measures would not require construction or expansion of new wastewater treatment facilities.
 Therefore staff determined at this time there would be no impact.

 (c) - Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Answer: No impact.

 Staff determined that because potential strategies to ameliorate the effects of stormwater are many and staff does not know what strategy will be chosen, it is difficult to determine the severity of impacts.
 However, because stormwater infrastructure is already in place, large-scale construction is not expected to occur.
 There may be the need to install dry-weather diversions or modify existing drainage infrastructure.
 Staff expects these activities will not result in a significant environmental effect.
+Also, stormwater discharges are typically subject to Water Board permitting requirements that require protection of water quality and prevention of nuisance.

 (d) - Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
-Answer: No impact.